Ernestine Gwet Bell: Gynaecology

 In 1998, Gwet-Bell supervised the birth of the first Cameroonian child born through in vitro fertilization.
 The baby was called Thommy.
 In 2004, her team were able to successfully practice Intracytoplasmic Sperm Injection (ICSI), an innovative technique designed in 1992 to fight against male sterility in the context of IVF.
-As of August 2007, she a'nd her team were responsible for the birth of 500 babies through in vitro fertilization.
+As of August 2007, she and her team were responsible for the birth of 500 babies through in vitro fertilization.
 She is President of the Inter-African Fertility Study, Research and Application Group, as well as the union of private doctors in Cameroon.

 In 2019 she chaired the organisational committee of a conference which brought together gynaecologists and neonatal specialist from across Cameroon together.

 Autism

 One of her nephews has autism and in 2005 her sister Marie Mélanie Bell founded Orchidée Home, which is designed to support autistic children and their parents.
 Two years later, in 2007, she supported her sister in organising the first autism congress in Cameroon.